 Public Health Assessment And Health Consultation Summaries

-Click here for the summaries of public health assessments and health consultations that have been conducted by the Chemical Hazards Program.
-Public health assessments and health consultations that have been conducted by ATSDR for sites in Georgia and across the country can be found at www.atsdr.cdc.gov/HAC/PHA, and copies of specific reports can be ordered by calling the ATSDR Information Center toll-free at 1-888-422-8737.
+Public health assessments and health consultations that have been conducted by ATSDR for sites in Georgia and across the country can be found at the ATSDR web site, and copies of specific reports can be ordered by calling the ATSDR Information Center toll-free at 1-888-422-8737.

 CHP may conduct a health study following environmental contamination that is believed to have resulted in exposure.
 This type of health study is an investigation to determine the cause and effect relationship between exposure to hazardous substances in air, soil, food, or water, and disease.
 By determining this relationship, scientists and health officials are better able to reduce, eliminate, or prevent the onset of serious health effects from exposure to environmental contamination.
 This type of health study involves how chemicals react in the environment, and medical examination of exposed people.